Maureen-keter/testing-policy-backend/README.md

-Here’s a sample README file template you can use for your backend.
-Replace placeholders with details specific to your project.

----

 # Insurance Policy Management System - Backend

 This is the backend for the **Insurance Policy Management System**, designed to handle API requests, database operations, and business logic for managing insurance policies.
 The backend is built with **Python** and **Flask**, with data persistence handled via **SQLite** (or your chosen database).